myusefulrepo/Tips/Tips -  4 ways to format numeric output with 2 decimals.md

                @{Label = "Percent_Free_Space"; Expression = {$_.FreeSpace / $_.Size} ; format = '0.00%'}
 ````
 We can use `f` instead `format`
->[Nota] : Blank space are insignifiant, i use them only th clarify the code
+>[Nota] : Blank space are insignifiant, i use them only to clarify the code

 # 2 - Use [Math]::round(Number,round)
 ````powershell